Political theory • Government • Law • Public administration

 Investment in Your Future

-For the 2018-2019 academic year, tuition for political science courses run the standard in-district tuition rate of $129.50 per credit hour.
+Courses for the political science program have standard tuition rates.
+For the 2020-2021 academic year (fall 2020, spring 2021 and summer 2021), these courses have an in-district rate of $133 per credit hour.
 Fees are $11 per credit hour.
 Get more information on tuition and fees.

 Chris McDonald, Ph.D.